 - Do your research on the speakers and reach out to them prior to the event.
 That way, you can approach them and make the best use of the conversation.

 - Listen.
 Don’t talk.
 Ask questions.
 Everyone loves to talk about themselves, so give potential connections every chance to do so!
 Empathetic listening is a crucial skill, so try to do it for the people you are networking with.

 - Qualify events.
 Develop a hierarchy and establish key goals for each event you attend, whether it is to learn something, to relax, or to connect with key people.
 Your time is valuable and it matters, so allocate it accordingly.

 - Ignore the noise.
 Fancy words and nice clothes don’t mean anything.
 Sometimes, the quiet guy in the corner of the room tends to be the person you should spend the most time with.
 Sometimes it’s hard to detect these still waters that run deep, but it’s often easy to see who is just a showman (or woman).

 - Follow Up.
 Send an email a few days after the event thanking people for their time.
 Consider asking a follow-up question if they spoke or presented.
 Get a conversation started.
 If they don’t reply, you have something to point back to when you meet that person again.

 Go against the grain while networking at conferences.
 Successful networking follows a targeted approach, rather than a blizzard.
 Some people are less outgoing but have an enormous amount to offer.
 Targeting a few people instead of everyone, and then adjusting your time/effort ratio accordingly, will result in better connections – and a better event experience for you.
 Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.